mtusk/wpf-currency-textbox/README.md

 ## You want to say thank or just like it ?

-Hexeditor control is totaly free and can be used in all project you want like open source and commercial applications.
-I make it in my free time and a few colaborators help me when they can...
-Please hit the ⭐️ button and I will be very happy ;) I accept help contribution...
+CurrencyTextBox control is totaly free and can be used in all project you want like open source and commercial applications.
+I make it in my free time and a fork from mtusk with a lot new of features...
+Please hit ⭐️ button if you like it and I will be very happy ;) I accept help contribution...

 ## Samples of use screenshot
 ![example](CurrencyTextBoxSample.png?raw=true)